 Hikers Special!
 Trek deep into some of the Utah's most stunning canyons in search of brilliant autumn colors.
-The dates are optimized for the best chances of hitting peak color.
 This is one photo adventure you won't want to miss as we wade through water and hike deep into the desert backcountry.
 The rewards are plentiful as we are surrounded by gorgeous canyon scenery, breathtaking views, and beautiful autumn color.

 - Live the adventure and trek through stunning canyons in Escalante and Zion!
-You must be a good hiker to join this workshop.
+Good fitness and mobility are a must.

 - Learn new photography skills and receive image critique from pro-photographers Johnny Adolphson and Amy Osness.
 Group size is capped at 8 students to ensure plenty of individual attention.

-- Post-processing instruction is included throughout the workshop to improve your skills in Photoshop and Lightroom.
+- Post-processing instruction is included to improve your skills in Photoshop and Lightroom.

-- We provide the transportation during the workshop so you don't have to worry about the rough roads.
+- Transportation is provided for all workshop outings so you don't have to worry about the rough roads.

 In order to give our clients the best possible photography experience, we keep the itinerary flexible to account for autumn color, weather conditions, and group interest.
 The workshop dates coincide with peak fall color in places like Escalante and Zion.
 However, fall color can be a fickle thing and it sometimes comes earlier or later than predicted.
 We reserve the right to change the itinerary and shooting locations accordingly.

-- Day 1 – Nov 5: The Workshop begins at 1PM in Kanab, UT with a short orientation session and classroom style instruction.
+- Day 1: The Workshop begins at noon in Kanab, UT with a short orientation session and classroom style instruction.
 Then we load up the rig and head north on a beautiful drive towards Escalante, UT.
-After photographing sunset from a beautiful viewpoint, we check into our hotel and get settled for the night.
+After photographing sunset, we check into our hotel and get settled for the night.

-- Day 2 – Nov 6: We are up well before dawn to hike into Coyote Gulch, one of the premiere canyons in the area.
-We plan to hike from Crack in the Wall and exit via the Sneaker Route with around 10-11 miles of hiking.
-The autumn colors will be fantastic throughout the canyon.
-Photogenic waterfalls, towering canyon walls, arches, and trees make this one a favorite with photographers.
+- Day 2: We are up well before dawn to hike into Coyote Gulch, one of the premiere canyons in the area.
+The autumn colors are fantastic and are complemented by waterfalls, towering canyon walls, arches, and grottos.
+This hike is definitely a photographer's favorite!
 We return to Escalante, UT after a long and productive day.

-- Day 5 – Nov 9: Today we spend our entire time deep in the Zion Narrows.
-We are the first ones into the canyon which allows us to photograph many areas without people in the way.
-The autumn colors are at peak and we find many compositions where we can utilize soft water effects, accented by brilliant yellow trees in the background.
-After we exit the Narrows, we return to town for our final group dinner.
+- Day 5: Today we spend our entire time deep in the Zion Narrows.
+We are the first ones into the canyon which allows us to photograph many areas without the crowds.
+The autumn colors are at peak and we find compositions where we can utilize soft water effects, accented by brilliant trees in the background.
+After we exit the Narrows, we return to Kanab.
 The workshop will conclude around 6PM.
 It is up to you if you want to spend another night in Kanab or head somewhere else.

 The trip will begin and end in Kanab, UT.
-Transportation will be provided during the workshop but you also have the option to follow us and drive your own vehicle between Kanab and Escalante, UT.
+Transportation will be provided for all workshop outings but you also have the option to drive your own vehicle when we relocate between Kanab and Escalante, UT (paved roads).

-This is a hiking intensive workshop with a couple 10+ miles hikes in the itinerary.
+This is a hiking intensive workshop with a couple 8-10 mile hikes in the itinerary.
 You should be comfortable hiking these sorts of distances while carrying your camera gear, drinking water, and lunch.
-Almost all of the hikes will have some cold water to wade through.
+The Escalante canyons will have some cold water to wade through.
 All participants need a pair of waders or some neoprene socks with footwear that can get wet.
-Alternatively, you can rent a cold water wading package (shoes, neoprene socks, dry pants) from an outfitter like Zion Adventure Company in Springdale, UT.
+Alternatively, you can rent a cold water wading package (shoes, neoprene socks, dry pants) from an outfitter in Springdale, UT.
 If you decide to rent gear, make sure you pick it up prior to the beginning of the workshop.

 The days can start getting cold in November, so make sure you bring some warm layers, a waterproof rain jacket, sturdy hiking boots, wool socks, and hat and gloves.
 Trekking poles are highly recommended for better balance when hiking in the water.